Compare car hire in Geneva

 Geneva the home of meeting currents, where two rivers of different origin, speed and attitude meet before they funnel off into southwest France.
 It plays home to the largest mountain in the Alps, Mont Blanc, has chocolate shops that will make you sweat with desire and is the headquarters of the infamous Red Cross, it also has a huge water spout that shoots up into the air 140m, Geneva is your next stop.

-Couple of things about Geneva
+A few important things about Geneva

 - Geneva is a city in Switzerland.
 The city sits at the tip of Lac Leman (Lake Geneva) and is enclosed by the Alps and the Jura mountains.